itsPLK/ps5_lua_loader/README.md

 | Nora Princess and Crying Cat 2        | CUSA13586   |                                                                                 |
 | Haruoto Alice Gram Snow Drop          | CUSA14324   |                                                                                 |

+## Updating Savedata

+If you have the savedata setup and want to update the files, please refer [UPDATE.md](UPDATE.md)

 ## Credits